 If you’re struggling with managing Users and Groups in Linux, I hope the information provided here will help.
 It’s important to add yourself as a user and add that user to a sudo group for future use if needed.
-You also need to add users to existing groups so they can have access to certain files or directories on your system.
-When adding new members, be sure not to give them too much power over your server by assigning them root privileges unless absolutely necessary.
+You also need to add users to existing groups so they can have access to specific files or directories on your system.
+When adding new members, do not give them too much power over your server by assigning them root privileges unless necessary.

 Check out my other articles about Linux